What Does Indigo Mean in a Dream?

 To understand the psychological impact of indigo, it’s helpful to first look at how this color affects the brain on a neurobiological level.
 Research has shown that exposure to indigo light stimulates key brain regions and modulates neural activity in ways that enhance cognitive functions and altered states of consciousness.

-One of the primary brain structures activated by indigo light is the hippocampus, a region in the medial temporal lobe essential for memory formation and retrieval. fMRI studies have found increased hippocampal activation during indigo light exposure, especially during memory tasks (Vandewalle et al., 2010).
+One of the primary brain structures activated by indigo light is the hippocampus, a region in the medial temporal lobe essential for memory formation and retrieval. fMRI an qEEG studies have found increased hippocampal activation during indigo light exposure, especially during memory tasks (Vandewalle et al., 2010).
 This suggests that indigo may boost neural efficiency in memory networks, improving our ability to encode, store, and recall information.

 For example, imagine you’re studying for an exam or working on a complex project.
 Taking study breaks under indigo lighting or using indigo backgrounds on your computer could potentially enhance your memory performance and help you integrate new knowledge more effectively.
 The hippocampus doesn’t work in isolation, though – it’s closely connected to regions like the amygdala (emotional processing) and frontal cortex (higher cognition), which means the memory benefits of indigo could support emotional regulation and creative problem-solving as well.